Fostering Customer Loyalty in eCommerce

 Here are some tried and tested solutions, with advice for implementation.

-Well-executed loyalty programmes are an amazing way to encourage customer devotion.
-But not all programmes succeed.
-In fact, 54% of loyalty programme customers are inactive.
+Well-executed loyalty programs are an amazing way to encourage customer devotion.
+But not all programs succeed.
+In fact, 54% of loyalty program customers are inactive.

-So what makes a loyalty programme successful?
-One loyalty census found that customers look for three key qualities in a loyalty programme: ease of use, attractive discounts, and simplicity.
+So what makes a loyalty program successful?
+One loyalty census found that customers look for three key qualities: ease of use, attractive discounts, and simplicity.

-Sephora’s Beauty Insider programme is one of the best examples of a successfully implemented eCommerce customer loyalty programme, touted for its focus on customer experience, desired rewards, and longevity.
-The basic programme is free of charge, firstly, and rewards members every time they spend with the company.
+Sephora’s Beauty Insider program is one of the best examples of a successfully implemented eCommerce customer loyalty program, touted for its focus on customer experience, desired rewards, and longevity.
+The basic program is free of charge, firstly, and rewards members every time they spend with the company.
 Members are also granted exclusive access to sales.
-Higher tiers of the programme gain even more benefits.
+Higher tiers of the program gain even more benefits.
 Oh, and the company also throws in generous rewards at every turn.